wri/carbon-budget/readme.md

 Unfortunately, I can't really give better guidance than that; it really depends on what part of the model is being run and how.
 (I want to make the situations under which users change folder dates more consistent eventually.)

 The model can be run either using multiple processors or one processor.
-The former is for full model runs, while the latter is for model development.
+The former is for large scale model runs, while the latter is for model development or running on small-ish countries that use only a few tiles.
 The user can switch between these two versions by commenting out the appropriate code chunks in each script.
 The single-processor option is commented out by default.
 One important thing to note is that if a user tries to use too many processors, the system will run out of memory and can crash (particularly on AWS EC2 instances).
 Thus, it is important not to use too many processors at once.